cmu-phil/py-tetrad/README.md

 Please bear with us as we add and refine example modules and keep our code current.
 Please submit any problems or suggestions to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues), so that we can resolve them.
 Sometimes it may not be obvious how to call a Tetrad class or method from Python.
 Please point out any difficulties you have, so we can make it more intuitive for the next version.

 We maintain a [current version of the Tetrad launch jar](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/resources), which is either the [current published version](https://github.com/cmu-phil/tetrad/releases) or else the current published version with some [adjustments](https://github.com/cmu-phil/tetrad/wiki/Forthcoming-fixes).
 We will make sure that the example code will work with this current jar.
-Feel free to use any version of Tetrad though.
+Feel free to use any version of Tetrad, though.
 All artifacts for Tetrad for the last several releases are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/), with their corresponding API Javadocs, along wth signatures to verify authenticity.

-We should make it clear that once you see how to use JPype to run Tetrad code in Python, you do not really even need this repository to do that.
-All you need is the Tetrad documentation (which we will try to keep up to date) and maybe a little advice here or there, which we are happy to provide.
+We should clarify that once you see how to use JPype to run Tetrad code in Python, you do not need this repository to do that.
+All you need is the Tetrad documentation (which we will try to keep up to date) and a little advice here or there, which we are happy to provide.
 Also, you may want to copy the [data and translation methods](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/tools) from this repository into your own code--feel free to steal those and modify them to your own purposes.
 This repository, from the point of view of Python, is a ladder really that, once you've climbed a little, you can toss away.
-From R, using [rpy-tetrad](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/). it's a different story; we can't figure out how to use JPype directly in R, so this repository definitely helps.
+From R, using [rpy-tetrad](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/), it's a different story; we can't figure out how to use JPype directly in R, so this repository helps.

 # News